 If you’re a to-do list person, get in the habit of writing a realistic one for each day to help keep it manageable.
 Make your task small and meaningful, even if that means breaking larger bits of work down.
 That way you see progress throughout the day as you tick off each bit – great for motivation and helping you stay on track!

 3. Step away from your desk

 Even the most dedicated students need breaks to help focus and preserve sanity.
 Even if the rigid structure of Pomodoro isn’t for you – still make sure you try to take regular and significant breaks to collect your thoughts and refresh your brain.
-Whether you’re going for a run, meditating, getting lunch with friends or just making yourself a cup of tea, getting away from your workspace can reset your motivation.
+Whether you’re going for a run, meditating, keeping in touch with friends, or just making yourself a cup of tea, getting away from your workspace can reset your motivation.

 4. Don’t get distracted

-A clear workspace is a happy workspace: A chaotic workspace can quickly become a distraction, so decluttering ahead of revision time you’ll be keeping disruptions at bay.
-If you’re working from home still write at a desk or table (not on your bed) – you’ll feel much more productive and won’t be tempted to nap or get distracted.
+A clear workspace is a happy workspace: A chaotic workspace can quickly become a distraction, so by decluttering ahead of work time you’ll be keeping disruptions at bay.
+Working from home can make this more difficult, but try and write at a desk or table (not on your bed) – you’ll feel much more productive and won’t be tempted to nap!
 Have everything you want to look at to hand so you won’t be distracted searching for things.

 Perhaps the most obvious of all, but don’t get distracted by social media and emails!
 Set yourself specific times to check them – and stick to them.